Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Energy and speed analysis

-\subsection{Energy and speed analysis}
+\section{Energy and speed analysis}

-Matrix-vector multiplications are the fundamental operation performed during neural network training, and although they are a computationally expensive operation to perform in digital electronics, they can be executed in a single operational cycle in photonics.
-The power efficiency and speed of the photonic architecture are dependent on the size of the photonic weight bank and the maximum operational rate $f_s$, which is limited by the electronic device on-chip with the lowest throughput. \cite{Bangari_2020} Defining an operation as either a multiplication or addition of two inputs, the maximum number of operations per second (OPS) computed by the photonic architecture scales linearly with the size of the weight bank ($M\times N$) and is given by
+This section evaluates our proposed architecture's expected energy consumption and speed using high-performance electronic and optical components (in contrast, our current experimental system has an estimated energy consumption of ${\sim}\SI{2.0}{\micro\joule}$ per MAC operation as the thermally-tuned MRR weights have a slow tuning speed of $\SI{170}{\micro\second}$~\cite{Bogaerts_2012}).
+Matrix-vector multiplications are the fundamental operation performed during neural network training, and although they are computationally expensive to perform in digital electronics, they can be executed in a single operational cycle in photonics.
+The power efficiency and speed of the photonic architecture are dependent on the size of the photonic weight bank and the maximum operational rate $f_s$, which is limited by the electronic device on-chip with the lowest throughput \cite{Bangari_2020}.
+Defining an operation as either a multiplication or addition of two inputs, the maximum number of operations per second (OPS) computed by the photonic architecture scales linearly with the size of the weight bank ($M\times N$):

-The lower bound on the required optical power per laser supplied to the photonic weight bank to overcome both the capacitance of the photodetectors with $N_b$ bits of fixed precision and the shot noise is given by\cite{Nahmias_2020}
+The lower bound on the required optical power per laser supplied to the photonic weight bank to overcome both the capacitance of the photodetectors with $N_b$ bits of fixed precision and the shot noise is given by

-where $\hbar\omega$ is the photon energy, $\eta$ is the combined quantum efficiency of the laser, photodetector, and optical system loss through the waveguide, $C$ and $V_d$ are the capacitance and driving voltages of the photodetectors, and $e$ is the elementary charge.
+where $\hbar\omega$ is the photon energy, $\eta$ is the combined quantum efficiency of the laser, photodetector, and optical system loss through the waveguide, $C$ and $V_d$ are the capacitance and driving voltages of the photodetectors, and $e$ is the elementary charge~\cite{Nahmias_2020}.